• Level 3

 3-day First Aid At Work Training – Level 3

 This three-day First Aid At Work Training Level 3 Course is aimed at businesses who need their members of staff trained in first aid.
+The First Aid for workplace (high-risk) is designed to equip participants (workplace staff) with essential skills and knowledge to provide immediate assistance in emergency situations.

 This comprehensive program covers a wide range of first aid techniques, including cardiopulmonary resuscitation (CPR), treating wounds and burns, managing fractures and sprains, and responding to choking incidents.